 How to Improve Your Creative Skills

-Let’s take a look at some of the creative thinking techniques which may seem a bit odd, but there are sound principles behind them.
+Let’s take a look at some of skills for creativity which may seem a bit odd, but there are sound principles behind them.

-Brainstorming is the act of gathering a group of individuals together and coming up with ideas.
+Brainstorming is the act of gathering a group of people together and coming up with ideas.
 Some of the basic rules of brainstorming entail the following:

 - Every individual in the team has a say in the discussion.

 - All ideas are considered to be valuable.

 - No individual is allowed to criticise someone else’s ideas.

 Brainstorming sessions are conducted in a couple of different ways such as:

 1. Every individual in the group follows up on an initial idea.
 They then use that initial idea to come up with new ones, till a certain point is reached on that particular idea where they then turn to another new idea and continue the same process.